mieweb/docs/content/general-functionality/document-management/documents-and-forms/form-documents.md

 version: 39
 id: 1STg1IboQXC3rewUndw-9JrXgCW9svnyvZcdBbkrFBNU
 source: https://drive.google.com/open?id=1STg1IboQXC3rewUndw-9JrXgCW9svnyvZcdBbkrFBNU
+menu:
+    main:
+        name: "Form Documents"
+        identifier: "1STg1IboQXC3rewUndw-9JrXgCW9svnyvZcdBbkrFBNU"
+        parent: "1F21zNiYq703LscR9rtGl8pZLjtxvozONvXhkaZFefEI"
+        weight: 460
 ---
 Forms are found in the Forms Library of the {{% system-name %}} system.
 The Forms Library is a centralized repository for businesses and offices to organize and store commonly used forms, such as HIPAA forms, registration forms, lab order forms, Superbills, H&P forms, etc. Additionally, any forms or documents received or used outside of the organization can easily be incorporated into {{% system-name %}} using WebScan.
 Forms are loaded into the forms library and programmatically configured by the Deployment Consultant, and once forms are loaded, they can be printed from the {{% system-name %}} system.
 Forms are embedded with a barcode that auto-indexes the date of service, patient name/MR number, document type name, provider, and location when scanned back into {{% system-name %}} using WebScan.
 The form can also be overlaid with any discrete data that are part of the permanent record including items such as allergies, medications, a problem list, patient demographics, etc.

 ## Add Document

 There are various places from within {{% system-name %}} to print an *individual* form.
 To print a form document from the respective chart, find the **Add Document** link.
 This is found in various places, such as the chart Summary tab, the Scheduler, or within an encounter, among other places.
 Users can also use the **Print Chart** link to print packets of forms, depending on the established Print Definitions and/or appointment definitions.
-See the [Print Chart](https://docs.google.com/document/d/10iTI1XYCr4psVflBlwJHnxnPKKcb3I64Yrq6LviXvD8) and [Print Definition](https://docs.google.com/document/d/1PFDV9CkSZ7zurZN_gdy7-8ZqUXHU1Hp-DFaMu6CDdok) documentation for more detailed information.
+See the [Print Chart](../printing-and-print-definitions/print-chart.html) and [Print Definition](../printing-and-print-definitions/print-definitions.html) documentation for more detailed information.

 Additionally, forms can be programmed to print specific information, automatically.
 This can improve speed and efficiency.
 Contact the Helpdesk for information and assistance with uploading forms and programming form variables.